g-clef/g-clef.github.io/lab/hardware.md

 I didn't need the small servers at all, and could just make containers out of the jobs I'd run on the desktop servers, so I gave away the desktop servers, and made the Google boxes my only servers.

 Google released multiple variations on these servers, but they were usually re-braded commercially available systems.
 The ones I got were re-branded Dell R710's.
-You can find something like them (or just straight R710's) on Ccraigslist for a few hundred dollars each.
+You can find something like them (or just straight R710's) on Craigslist for a few hundred dollars each.
 The ones I have came with 48GB of RAM, 2x 8-core CPUs, and no hard drives.
 They're perfect for virtualization for a moderate-to-low CPU task set.
 They're also bright yellow.
 Since they're in my basement, their striking plumage is, sadly, wasted.